-Nick Giurietto leads Blockchain Australia, Australia's industry body for organisations driving business change and developing new business models using Blockchain technology.
-Nick was responsible for the development of the Australian Digital Currency Code of Conduct which establishes best practice standards for digital currency businesses in Australia and has been modelled in other countries.
-Nick has worked with the Australian Government on issues including the taxation treatment of digital currencies, Anti-Money Laundering and Counter-Terrorist Financing regulations and identifying use cases for deployment of Blockchain solutions within government.
-Nick has recently been appointed Deputy Chair of the Australian Government's National Blockchain Roadmap Advisory Committee as well as a member of the Fintech Advisory Group.
+Nick Giurietto leads the Australian Digital Commerce Association (ADCA), Australia's industry representative council for organisations driving business change and developing new business models using blockchain technology.
+ADCA exists to encourage the responsible adoption of blockchain technology as a means to drive innovation in service delivery across all sectors of the economy.
+Nick has worked with the Australian Government on issues including the taxation treatment of digital currencies, Anti-Money Laundering and Counter-Terrorist Financing regulations and identifying use cases for deployment of blockchain solutions within government.
+Nick is a member of the Standards Australia Technical Committee on Blockchain and Distributed Ledger Standards and a participant in the International Standards Organisation Study Group on Identity on the Blockchain.

 Simon Hellmers is an Assistant Commissioner within the Public Groups and International area of the ATO and leads the Tax Base Management team.
-In this role, he leads a team responsible for ensuring that Australia's tax treaties are being appropriately applied in determining Australia's taxing rights, and that crossborder arrangements do not undermine Australia's tax base.
+In this role, he leads a team responsible for ensuring that Australia's tax treaties are being appropriately applied in determining Australia's taxing rights, and that cross-border arrangements do not undermine Australia's tax base.
 This includes responsibility for Australia's implementation of the Multilateral Instrument, along with the Diverted Profits Tax and management of the Advanced Pricing Arrangement program management unit.
 Simon joined the ATO as a graduate and has undertaken a number of technical and administrative roles throughout the ATO.
-He has qualifications in Law and Economics
+He has gualifications in Law and Economics.